Phuc-Dao/algo/README.md

 ```

 ## Detecting Cycles in directed graph
-Detecting cycles in a directed graph is a little that undirected graph.
+Detecting cycles in a directed graph is a little more involved than an undirected graph.
 To detect cycles perform standard dfs however, if we revisit a previous node already visited before we visit all of its childrens then there is a cycle

 ```java
 // Rec is a set to remember which nodes we are currently visiting